THE THEME FOR 2021: TRANSPORTATION

-There will be booths from 31 groups at the Festival and each of them is required to display some aspect of their culture as part of their booth.
-Every year we agree on what aspect we will be focusing on and in 2017 the theme is “Transportation”.
+There will be booths from 35 groups at the Festival and each of them is required to display some aspect of their culture as part of their booth.
+Every year we agree on what aspect we will be focusing on and in 2021 the theme is “Transportation”.
 Due to Covid, all the information below is tentative, and is from 2020.
 We hope to have a similar lineup in 2021.

 The old formal stage is now the Main Stage and the informal stage is now the Interactive Stage.
 Just the names have changed, not the nature of any performances.
 We decided to rename them to better reflect their characters.